Legrandin/pycryptodome/README.rst

 PyCryptodome is a fork of PyCrypto.
 It brings the following enhancements with respect to the last official version of PyCrypto (2.6.1):

-* Authenticated encryption modes (GCM, CCM, EAX, SIV)
+* Authenticated encryption modes (GCM, CCM, EAX, SIV, OCB)
 * Accelerated AES on Intel platforms via AES-NI
 * First class support for PyPy
 * SHA-3 and BLAKE2 hash algorithms